 The excitement over Cannabidiol (CBD) continues to grow.
 An immense market is developing quickly for CBD oil-infused health and beauty products, including in states that have not legalized marijuana.
 Increasing availability and new awareness among the masses are two factors driving this new gold rush.

-If you already have or are starting a CBD business, the potential to cash in on the growing demand is enormous, but critical to your success will be your marketing.
+If you already have or are starting a CBD or hemp seed oil business, the potential to cash in on the growing demand is enormous, but critical to your success will be your marketing.
 A copywriter for CBD products can help you gain visibility, build your brand and maximize sales.

 With the CBD oil industry so new and the numerous kinds of products beginning developed, any marketing efforts must take an educational approach.
 To position your business as an industry leader, you should provide useful information that doesn’t come across as sales hype.